MicrosoftDocs/azure-docs/articles/synapse-analytics/migration-guides/oracle/4-visualization-reporting.md

 > [!TIP]
 > Use repeatable tests to ensure reports, dashboards, and other visualizations migrate successfully.

-Finally, you may also be thinking about switching BI tools.
+Finally, you might be thinking about switching BI tools.
 For example, you might want to [migrate to Power BI](/power-bi/guidance/powerbi-migration-overview).
 The temptation is to make all of these changes at the same time, while migrating your schema, data, ETL processing, and more.
 However, to minimize risk, it's better to migrate to Azure Synapse first and get everything working before undertaking further modernization.

 If your existing BI tools run on-premises, ensure they can connect to Azure Synapse through your firewall so you can run comparisons against both environments.
 Alternatively, if the vendor of your existing BI tools offers their product on Azure, you can try it there.
 The same applies for applications running on-premises that embed BI or that call your BI server on demand, for example by requesting a "headless report" with XML or JSON data.